Main dealer car servicing – a complete guide

 Car servicing costs

 Servicing varies from one manufacturer to another, between dealerships and independents and can depend on the mileage of your car.
-Saying that, some manufacturers have introduced fixed-price ‘menu’ servicing to simplify things, so it’s worth checking on their website to see if this is the case.
+Some manufacturers have introduced fixed-price ‘menu’ servicing to simplify things, so it’s worth checking on their website to see if this is available for your car.

 Some models will also require a cambelt change, which might only be necessary every eight years or 100,000 miles as an example, but involves a lot of work and costs significantly more than a typical service.